Had a lot of time today being spent reviving Hillary Clinton from her debacle in New Hampshire, the Congressional Black Caucasians.

 What is this?

-The still that yawning gap between the magnitude of our challenges and the smallness of our politics.
+The still that yawning gap between the magnitude of our challenges and the smallness of our politics?

 He's a failure in terms of the things he promised to do.

-Which John Kerry assured us, no, no, no, they were very polite, then they got rid of our we've solved the problem.
+Now we got pictures of our sailors in tears being held captive by the Iranians, which John Kerry assured us, no, no, no, they were very polite, then they got rid of our, we've solved a problem, don't sweat the Iran nuclear deal still on, of course.

 Oh, wonderful.

-So Obama notes that the tone of our politics hasn't gotten better.
+Yes, so Obama notes that the tone of our politics hasn't gotten better.

 I thought he was the answer.